farid809/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image8a]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would help balancing the data set and produce a generalized model that is not biased toward driving either sid For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by eliminated data with near-zero steering angle to balance the data set.

-I randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put 80% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 40 as validation loss stopped improving and starting increasing.
+However this model was only able to run in track1 and wasn't able to drive in track2.
+I kept experiementing with number of EPOCHS until i was able to produce a model that is able to driving in both tracks after 120 EPOCHS.
+Also, I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Finally, I tested the model using sample input image and visualized the output of Frist and 2nd layers.
 Below are sample output from Lambda and Cropping2D layers respectively.